juharris/autodeploy/README.md

 # Examples

 ## Node App in a Git Repo
-Keep your Node app up-to-date with the latest changes from GitHub (the defaults are made for `git` based projects):
+Keep your Node app up-to-date with the latest changes from GitHub (the defaults are made for `git` based projects and will pull the changes from the current branch):
 ```bash
 git clone git@github.com:username/my-node-app.git
 cd my-node-app